-Biology 3335 - Ornithology (3)
+BIOL 3335 - Ornithology (3)

 A general study of birds and their structure, food relations, nesting habits, seasonal distribution, migration, economic importance, and conservation, with field observations and special reference to Texas birds.
 Weekend field trip required.
 Prerequisite: BIOL 1350/1150, 1360/1160 or permission of instructor.
-Laboratory fee.
-Spring only.